MadameElfarran/Polychromatic-Toast/README.md

 ## Features

+* Adventure & world generation additions
+  * Mainly '_BYG_', '_Better Nether_' & Yung's mods
+* Plenty of new mobs from '_Creatures from the Snow_', '_Naturalist_', '_Friends & Foes_' and more
+* A splash of tech mods such as '_Wired Redstone_' & '_YTTR_'
 * Optimisations abound, the modpack is tested frequently to ensure smoother gameplay
   * Easily customisable: check the wiki
-* Enough adventure & world generation additions to retain average framerates
-  * Mainly '_BYG_', '_Better Nether_' & Yung's mods
-* Plenty of new mobs from '_Creatures from the Snow_', '_Naturalist_', '_Friends & Foes_' and more
-* A splash of tech mods with custom configurations for compatibility such as '_Wired Redstone_' & '_YTTR_'
 * Customise almost every aspect of the game.
   * Accessibility features such as ~colorblind modes~ and view bob tuning.
   * Do note that some of the tutorials require basic knowledge of various scripts